Petone Collecting Sewer pipe replacement

 Wellington Water, 04 912 4400

 We're about to start investigations on the Petone Collecting Sewer.
 This will inform how we approach the pipe replacement.
-Investigations start in mid-September 2025, and are expected to be completed by the end of the year.
+Investigations start on Sunday, 12 October 2025, and are expected to be completed by January 2026.
 The main works, the pipe replacement, is expected to start in 2027.

 See our 'background' section for more details on what's involved in the investigations.